SC Union 03 Altona

 backed onto the terrace.
 Open grass backed the opposite side.
 The only HFC

-Falke presence I could find was a banner on that area of turf.
+Falke presence I could find was a banner in that area of turf.

 The

-little things like that that start a visit to a city off in the right way.
+little things like that that get a visit to a city off to the right start.
 I

 was delighted at my find and it being open.